AntoineMoreno/unit_test/README.md

 # Unit testing for MLOps
-Discovering automated unit testing on Github (based on the examples of the course of MLOps at the Data ScienceTech Institute)
+Discovering automated unit testing on Github (based on the examples of the course of MLOps at the Data ScienceTech Institute).
+Actions created to automate testing with pytest.